 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments ("ASU 2016-13") which was issued to provide financial statement users with more decision useful information about the expected credit losses on financial instruments held by a reporting entity.
 This amendment replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to determine credit loss estimates.
 ASU 2016-13 is effective for interim and annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2018.
-Management does not believe the guidance will have a material impact on the Company's consolidated financial statements.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted for interim and annual reporting periods beginning after December 15, 2019.